 not tolerant to any QoS degradation

-tolerant to some QoS degradation upon explicit/informed consent
+tolerant to some QoS degradation based on QoS policy

-tolerant to some QoS degradation, although upon explicit/informed notification

-tolerant to any QoS degradation

-Hence, tolerance to QoS degradation can vary case by case depending on the current UE/user activity, in particular based on the specific application/service.
+Tolerance to QoS degradation can vary case by case depending on the current UE/user activity, in particular based on the specific application/service.
 QoS degradation could take the form of a change in 5QI to accommodate more relaxed KPIs for example for conversational or streaming video services in particular when using GBR.
 However, there is a limit to a tolerable QoS degradation, which still needs to satisfy policy rules or operator policies in place for a service, even in degraded conditions.
 Note that this use case does not apply to best effort traffic, as the network would not be able to evaluate an alternative configuration of the QoS attributes.

 Furthermore, users may be more tolerant if stimulated by some incentive, being it charging-related or service-related, thus favoring the network to perform network saving actions.
 In general, the network should trace energy saving evidence at the cost of QoS degradation, to avoid reducing the QoS performance to the minimum without any compensation from UE/user side.

-The present use case introduces different situations for which the network has identified one or more alternative “candidate ES actions” to save energy but needs to check against UE/subscriber tolerance to the associated QoS degradation.

-An ES action typically contains:
+The 5G network can then perform actions to reduce service performance in order to save energy, taking into account:

-(newly proposed) Service performance characteristics (e.g. reduced/augmented bitrate, latency, 5QI);
+The service performance characteristics (e.g. reduced/augmented bitrate, latency, 5QI) that would result from the energy-saving action;

+The QoS policy associated with the impacted service;

-Charging/incentives characteristics, e.g. lower energy credit consumption rate, rewarded credits, or related to future dynamic adjustments of the provided communication service (e.g. temporary improved QoS or service performance);
+Incentives: Charging impacts (e.g. lower energy credit consumption rate, rewarded credits), or future dynamic adjustments of the provided communication service (e.g. temporary improved QoS or service performance);

 Applicability conditions, which can be (semi-) permanent, or limited in terms of e.g., applicable network slice, time or area, application/service.
 Such conditions can also refer to explicit actions from UEs and/or users (e.g. move to another location, stay at a given location for a minimal duration).

-Candidate ES actions can be checked againstsubscription policies, without UE involvement, before being applied by the network.
-Subscription policies can for example indicate whether the subscriber prefers to be informed when an ES action is applied, or to verify the candidate ES action before it is applied, or to reject by default, or to accept by default without being informed – also depending on the applicability conditions and the charging/incentive characteristics.
-When requiring verification, answers to candidate ES actions can be automatically handled by the UE or request explicit user involvement, including based on UE policies.
-ES action information can include human-readable information.
+Before adjustments are applied to service performance, the 5G network can check the associated QoS policies.

 5.x.2 Pre-conditions